donghaiwu/DataShare/2021-Wu-et-al-b-EL/README.md

 DataShare: Data will be uploaded soon.

-Iterms: Maps of forest mortality on 30m resolution.
+Iterms: Forest mortality maps at 30 meter resolution in northwestern Costa Rica in 2014-2017.